Save up to 25%… Shop Our Birthday Sale Now!

 Is your reishi bitter?
 Ours is.

-In contrast, myceliated grain tastes very bland and is often marketed as having “no mushroom flavor”.
+In contrast, myceliated grain tastes very bland and is often marketed as having “no mushroom flavor.”
 When you realize that there is a large amount of grain in the product, your mind will start to think it tastes like grain.

 Does it mention polysaccharides?

 While this is not an absolute indicator since many mushroom extracts are still measured for polysaccharides, some myceliated grain products are also tested for this.
 They often show very high polysaccharide counts but as we've seen, polysaccharides are a poor measure of quality as starch is a polysaccharide so any residual grain will increase the total polysaccharides giving you a false sense of quality.
-If you look at (1) and (2) you will see high total polysaccharides for myceliated grain products (alpha-glucans + beta-glucans) but the majority of it comes from alpha-glucans which are primarily starches (not what you want).

 Product Label - Does it say mycelium?